akashebaev-ux/flat_app/README.md

 The application automatically processes property listings using statistical analysis and exports the results to **Google Sheets** for easy viewing and tracking.

 ---

+## Disclaimer:
+This project is developed **strictly for educational purposes** to demonstrate Python programming, library usage, API integration, and statistical data processing techniques.
+Any data parsing implemented in the application is **limited and used solely for demonstration within a learning context**.

+The application includes references and links to the original data sources.
+If requested by the website owners or content holders, the relevant functionality or content will be modified or removed.

+**Use of this application for commercial or non-educational purposes is prohibited.**

+---

 ## Table of Contents